metio/terraform-provider-k8s/docs/data-sources/jobset_x_k8s_io_job_set_v1alpha2_manifest.md

 - `restart_policy` (String) Restart policy for all containers within the pod.One of Always, OnFailure, Never.
 In some contexts, only a subset of those values may be permitted.Default to Always.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy
 - `runtime_class_name` (String) RuntimeClassName refers to a RuntimeClass object in the node.k8s.io group, which should be usedto run this pod.
 If no RuntimeClass resource matches the named class, the pod will not be run.If unset or empty, the 'legacy' RuntimeClass will be used, which is an implicit class with anempty definition that uses the default runtime handler.More info: https://git.k8s.io/enhancements/keps/sig-node/585-runtime-class
 - `scheduler_name` (String) If specified, the pod will be dispatched by specified scheduler.If not specified, the pod will be dispatched by default scheduler.
-- `scheduling_gates` (Attributes List) SchedulingGates is an opaque list of values that if specified will block scheduling the pod.If schedulingGates is not empty, the pod will stay in the SchedulingGated state and thescheduler will not attempt to schedule the pod.SchedulingGates can only be set at pod creation time, and be removed only afterwards.This is a beta feature enabled by the PodSchedulingReadiness feature gate. (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--template--spec--scheduling_gates))
+- `scheduling_gates` (Attributes List) SchedulingGates is an opaque list of values that if specified will block scheduling the pod.If schedulingGates is not empty, the pod will stay in the SchedulingGated state and thescheduler will not attempt to schedule the pod.SchedulingGates can only be set at pod creation time, and be removed only afterwards. (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--template--spec--scheduling_gates))
 - `security_context` (Attributes) SecurityContext holds pod-level security attributes and common container settings.Optional: Defaults to empty.
 See type description for default values of each field. (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--template--spec--security_context))
-- `service_account` (String) DeprecatedServiceAccount is a depreciated alias for ServiceAccountName.Deprecated: Use serviceAccountName instead.
+- `service_account` (String) DeprecatedServiceAccount is a deprecated alias for ServiceAccountName.Deprecated: Use serviceAccountName instead.
 - `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run this pod.More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/
 - `set_hostname_as_fqdn` (Boolean) If true the pod's hostname will be configured as the pod's FQDN, rather than the leaf name (the default).In Linux containers, this means setting the FQDN in the hostname field of the kernel (the nodename field of struct utsname).In Windows containers, this means setting the registry value of hostname for the registry key HKEY_LOCAL_MACHINESYSTEMCurrentControlSetServicesTcpipParameters to FQDN.If a pod does not have FQDN, this has no effect.Default to false.
 - `share_process_namespace` (Boolean) Share a single process namespace between all of the containers in a pod.When this is set containers will be able to view and signal processes from other containersin the same pod, and the first process in each container will not be assigned PID 1.HostPID and ShareProcessNamespace cannot both be set.Optional: Default to false.